Tales-K/wallet-api/README.md

 #### Option 1

-Run manually through [the API documentation](http://localhost:8081/wallet-api/swagger-ui/index.html) (has endpoints, schemas and errors)
+Run manually through [the API documentation](http://localhost:8081/wallet-api/swagger-ui/index.html) (has endpoints, schemas and errors).
+Here you can create wallets, do deposits, withdrawals and transfers, and check balances and ledgers.

 #### Option 2